-Through the active participation of its members in currently eight of the nineteen nationwide projects for the establishment of a National Research Data Infrastructure (NFDI), the U Bremen Research Alliance has the best prerequisites for implementing Research Data Management across disciplines and institutions, as well as in cooperation with other locations.
+Through the active participation of its members in currently nine of the twenty-seven nationwide projects for the establishment of a National Research Data Infrastructure (NFDI), the U Bremen Research Alliance has the best prerequisites for implementing Research Data Management across disciplines and institutions, as well as in cooperation with other locations.

 "Towards One NFDI": Local Networking Meeting of NFDI Consortia with Participation from Bremen